Oligospermia

 Terms oligospermia, oligozoospermia, and low sperm count refer to semen with a low concentration of sperm and is a common finding in male infertility.
-Often semen with a decreased sperm concentration may also show significant abnormalities in sperm morphology and motility (technically oligoasthenoteratozoospermia).
+Often, semen with a decreased sperm concentration may also show significant abnormalities in sperm morphology and motility (technically oligoasthenoteratozoospermia).
 There has been interest in replacing the descriptive terms used in semen analysis with more quantitative information.

 Diagnosis

 The diagnosis of oligozoospermia is based on one low count in a semen analysis performed on two occasions.
 For many decades sperm concentrations of less than 20 million sperm/ml were considered low or oligospermic, recently, however, the WHO reassessed sperm criteria and established a lower reference point, less than 15 million sperm/ml, consistent with the 5th percentile for fertile men.
-Sperm concentrations fluctuate and oligospermia may be temporary or permanent.
+Sperm concentrations fluctuate daily, and oligozoospermia may be temporary or permanent.

-Sources usually classify oligospermia in 3 classes: